achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/windows-intro.md

 * There are client fields that may not be exposed.
 For example, a client may have a `deleted` flag which indicates that the record has not been deleted on the service yet.
 Once it is deleted, the record will be purged from the client.
 Similarly, the internal ID may be required on the client as an internal record-keeper in a local cache.
 * There are service fields that are not exposed.
 For example, if you had a CRM and it contained all the purchases for a client, you may not want to drop them onto the client unless requested.
 It's common to use a `ViewModel` to indicate the "view of the model that the client sees" and to instantiate a ViewModel from the contents of a Model for this purpose.

 The database context connects the model to the database table, allowing us to perform standard CRUD type operations on the database table.
-Most of the context is handled in standard libraries, so we only need to provide an initialization stub:
+Most of the context is handled in standard libraries, so we only need to provide an initialization stub.
+Create `Data/TodoItemsContext.cs` as follows:

 ```csharp
 using Microsoft.EntityFrameworkCore;